-Ramsey, NJ-based precision grinding solutions provider Glebar Company announced Tuesday that it has acquired Everite Machine Products, Inc., a supplier of electrochemical grinding (ECG) technology based about 100 miles northeast along New Jersey's Nothern border.
+Ramsey, NJ-based precision grinding solutions provider Glebar Company announced Tuesday that it has acquired Everite Machine Products, Inc., a supplier of electrochemical grinding (ECG) technology based about 100 miles northeast along New Jersey's Northern border.

 Everite has specialized in ECG machines for over 70 years, providing solutions for precise manufacturing requirements across various industries, including medical and aerospace.
 The company offers burr-free cutoff, surface grinding, point grinding and vertical grinding solutions utilizing ECG.